 Several national organizations exist to promote women in engineering and computer science.
 They can be wonderful resources for growing your network of women in engineering.
 Become familiar with them and make an effort to become involved with one or more of them.

-Additional helpful resources are also included below.
+Additional helpful resources, as well as scholarships and other opportunities, are also included below.

 External Organizations of Interest

 The Association for Women in Science (AWIS), founded in 1971, is the leading organization that advocates on behalf of women in science, technology, engineering, and mathematics (STEM) to achieve business growth, social change, and innovation.
 AWIS is dedicated to driving excellence in STEM by achieving equity and full participation of women in all disciplines and across all employment sectors.
 AWIS has helped guide Congress, the United Nations, pharmaceutical and biotech companies, institutions and other professional organizations on decisions and best practices to achieve gender diversity and positive system transformation in STEM.
 AWIS is a global network with 80 grassroots chapters and affiliates connecting more than 100,000 professionals in STEM with members, allies and supporters worldwide.